 With the ThinkPad X1 Extreme, Lenovo has made a statement to Dell and Apple: The company won't let the XPS 15 and MacBook Pro own the 15-inch laptop segment.
 Last year's maiden X1 Extreme did a lot of things right, offering speedy performance and a gorgeous display in a lightweight package.
 But it was ultimately plagued by poor battery life.

 Lenovo's second bite at the apple (pun intended) is more of the same.
 With a similarly attractive and portable design, blistering-fast performance and a gorgeous 4K HDR display option, the ThinkPad X1 Extreme Gen 2 is a great choice for content creators and business users alike.
+It's also one of the best ThinkPads around.
 Unfortunately, poor battery life is, once again, the undoing of this otherwise-fantastic machine.

 Lenovo ThinkPad X1 Extreme price and configuration options